-An internal review is a process conducted by another officer within the agency who is no less senior than the original decision-maker.
-The internal review officer is required to consider your application and relevant documents and make a new decision as if the original decision had not been made.
+An internal review will be conducted by a different officer of the agency who is at least as senior as the original decision maker.
+The internal review officer is required to consider your application and relevant documents and make a new decision as if the reviewable decision had not been made.

 There is no fee for internal review applications.

 How do I apply for an internal review?

 - provide an address where correspondence can be sent (this can be an email or a postal address)

 - be made within 20 business days from the date stated on the decision notice, not from when you receive the notice (unless the agency allows further time); and

 - be lodged at the office of the agency.
 If you are unsure where to submit your internal review application, contact the relevant agency that made the decision.

 How long does an internal review take?

 An agency has 20 business days to give you written notice of the internal review decision.